1Password/scim-examples/aws-terraform/README.md

 Below is the overall code structure of the Terraform deployment.

-- `deploy` - directory contains deployments/environments and separates them from each other.
-Example: `development`, `staging`, `testing` and so on.
+- `/module_scim_app/` - deploys the following AWS resources and their dependencies: Application Load Balancer (ALB), Auto Scaling Groups (ASG), Identity and Access Management (IAM), instance and load balancer security groups, and a public DNS record.
+- `/module_scim_infra/` - deploys network infrastructure: Virtual Private Cloud, networking (route tables, etc), Route 53, Internet Gateways, NAT Gateways, and their dependencies.
+- `/deploy/{environment}` - contains the variable files which you will need to copy and modify to suit your needs.

+Specific files you should review and edit include:

 - `variables.tf` - sets global variables for the specific deployment and provider configuration.
 This file already has default values for some of the variables, but it is recommended to review all of them.
 - `providers.tf` - AWS and Terraform provider configuration.
 - `main.tf` - invokes required modules and sets module specific variables.
 - `output.tf` - prints out some of the resources and values.
-    - `deploy/<new-environment>/user_data/03-default-users.yml` - user configuration, ssh username and key.
-    - `new-environment` - can be created by copying an existing one to a new directory and adjusting `variables.tf`, `main.tf`, `providers.tf` as required.
-    - `module_scim_app` - deploys the following AWS resources and their dependencies: Application Load Balancer (ALB), Auto Scaling Groups (ASG), Identity and Access Management (IAM), instance and load balancer security groups, and a public DNS record.
-ASG monitors instances and automatically adjusts capacity to maintain steady, predictable performance.
-Capacity is configured in `main.tf` and instance specific configuration is in `variables.tf`.
-    - `module_scim_infra` - deploys network infrastructure: Virtual Private Cloud, networking (route tables, etc), Route 53, Internet Gateways, NAT Gateways, and their dependencies.

 ## Deploying using Terraform